-W&M Libraries is invested in helping W&M faculty promote their research and scholarship, whatever the format, through using W&M's institutional repository, W&M ScholarWorks.
+One impactful way we support W&M faculty and students is through the university's institutional repository, W&M ScholarWorks.
 ScholarWorks is incredibly successful at promoting your work in Google, Google Scholar, etc by offering links to the full-text of faculty publications, either the published version or pre-print/post-print if appropriate.
 It also offers social media stats regarding publications in the repository, e.g. how many times they have been mentioned in Twitter, Facebook, etc.

 A feature of ScholarWorks of particular interest for building a scholarly web presence is the free-to-use SelectedWorks Gallery.
 Faculty can create and host their faculty profile, and link to your work in and outside of the repository.
 Departmental websites can link out to profiles, and profiles in SelectedWorks can be reused if faculty or staff go to another institution that uses the same underlying software (Bepress).

 W&M Libraries can also help faculty with journal publishing.
 If you are on the editorial board for a journal or if the journal is an official William & Mary publication, you can publish and use the built in peer-review software through ScholarWorks at no charge to the journal.
 Ask us for more information about this opportunity.